bipinKrishnan/ml-recipe-book/_build/html/_sources/_ner_chapter.md

 :align: center
 ```

-In the above figure, the model recognizes "Sarah" as a person(PER) and "London" as a location(LOC) entity.
+In the above figure, the model recognizes 'Sarah' as a person(PER) and 'London' as a location(LOC) entity.
 Since the other words do not belong to any category of entities, no labels are present in the output for those words.

 Named entity recognition does not limit to identitfying a person, location or organization, it can also be used for identifying parts of speech of each word in a sentence.
 The term used to generalize these kinds of tasks is called token classification.